Road Trip Across Wisconsin

 Back on the Peninsula

 That night we decided to try Al Johnson’s Swedish Restaurant and Butik in Sister Bay.
 It’s one of the most famous restaurants in Door County so we wanted to see what all the fuss was about.
-Unfortunately their new Stabbur Scandinavian Beer Garden was only serving food on Friday’s and Saturday’s due to Covid-19 restrictions.
+Unfortunately during our visit their new Stabbur Scandinavian Beer Garden was only serving food on Friday’s and Saturday’s due to Covid-19 restrictions.
 We were out of luck since it was Monday.
 If you do find yourself here, definitely try it out, they’re known for Swedish pancakes with lingonberries.
 Be on the lookout for goats grazing on top of their sod roof!

 Like any good traveler we had a backup plan.
 Our backup plan led us to Fred and Fuzzy’s, a fun waterfront bar and grill in Sister Bay.
 It has lots of outdoor seating, excellent food and stunning views of the water.
 Parking spots are limited by the restaurant so we had to park up the hill, a 3 minute walk to the restaurant.
 I had a bratwurst and it was fantastic.
 I am really getting into the summers in Wisconsin.